 A flight operations officer licence may be renewed if the holder has performed his or her duties in the six months preceding the date of application for renewal exercising the privileges of the licence.

-Aviation Repair Specialist
+Aviation Repair Specialist Authorisation

-189. Eligibility requirements for an aviation repair specialist authorization.
+190. Eligibility requirements for aviation repair specialist authorisation

 An applicant for an aviation repair specialist authorisation shall-